emma-oc/ds-class-intro/Git-setup-and-hw-instruction.md

 	  `git remote add upstream https://github.com/emma-oc/ds-class-intro.git`
 	- Verify the new upstream repository you've specified for your fork by running `git remote -v` again.
 You should now see at least 4 of them including `upstream` pull and fetch, and `origin` pull and fetch.

-5. **Do this every time before you start working on your local repo**.
+5. **Do this whenever you'd like to add upstream changes to your forked repo**.
 [Sync a fork](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/syncing-a-fork) to get the latest updates from class repo.

 	- Fetch the branches and their respective commits from the upstream repo by running `git fetch upstream`
 	- If you'd like to update your forked remote with upstream changes, you can merge in and push the upstream changes to your branch in the forked remote.